JanneMattila/325-apim-sb-demo/README.md

 </ArrayOfProduct>
 ```

-Note: If you want to convert that content to json, then you can use policy
+**Note**: If you want to convert that content to json, then you can use policy
 to do that as well.
-Here's example policy:
+Here's example policy (see also [API Management transformation policies](https://docs.microsoft.com/en-us/azure/api-management/api-management-transformation-policies) for more details):

 ```xml
 <policies>